How to Balance Ramadan Fasting and Final Exam Prep: 7 Expert Tips

 What you eat at Suhoor and Iftar is basically your "brain fuel" for the next 15 hours.
 If you want to stay sharp, you need sustained energy, not a quick sugar high.

-Hydration is the real game-changer.
+Hydration is critical.
 Don’t just chug a liter of water at 4:55 AM; your body will just flush it out.
 Instead, use the "Sip Method."
 Keep a bottle with you from Iftar until Suhoor and take small, frequent sips.
 This helps your cells actually absorb the moisture.
 And a word of warning: be careful with high-sugar Iftars.
 That massive sugar spike feels great for ten minutes, but the resulting crash will ruin your evening study session.

 A checklist of foods and habits for a productive Suhoor.